-Drum lessons usually begin with some call and response to wake up the ears.
+Drum lessons usually begin with some games like call and response, conversational drumming, or number recognition to wake up the ears and move toward getting totally comfortable with the instrument.
 This is followed by stick control work, learning singles, doubles, paradiddles, flams, closed rolls and other rudiments.
 After working on stick control, students work on independence between the hands and the bass drum.
 This is called coordination work because you are learning to do at least 2 different things at once.
-Students learn to sing rhythms as well as play them.
+Students learn to sing the rhythms as well as play them.

-Finally, the student learns a beat to a song, along with breaks, fills, intros etc, and plays along with the song in the studio.
+Finally, the student learns the beat to a song, along with breaks, fills, intros etc, and plays along with the song over the speakers.
 The song teaches the student how to play in an ensemble and understand the role of the drums.
 It also teaches them tempo, dynamics, and how to mark the form of a song.
 Many of these songs are classics and become part of the student’s repertoire.

 Once the student has become comfortable coordinating three limbs(HiHat, Snare and Bass), Surya introduces using the left foot as a fourth limb.
 This coordination is more advanced and is the beginning of studying jazz rhythms, latin rhythms and more complicated funk beats.
 The student's repertoire will expand to include songs with odd meters, songs with cross-cultural influences(such as reggae, african or latin), and transcribing beats.
+In addition, more advanced students will use Master Studies by Joe Morello and the All-American Drummer by Charles Wilcoxon.
 Students will also learn to play longer solos, including trading fours and eights, as well as reading big band charts.